On this page

 - avoid contact with vulnerable people outside of your workplace or family, where possible

 - avoid non-essential activities where possible – for example where there are lots people, inside, in close contact

 - avoid shared spaces and maintain physical distance.

-After 12 weeks, you will still be considered a close contact if you are exposed to COVID-19 and meet the close contact definition.
-You will need to quarantine and get tested.
+After 28 days, you will still be considered a close contact if you are exposed to COVID-19 and meet the close contact definition.

 COVID-19 (coronavirus) Team